rollup/rollup/docs/999-big-list-of-options.md

   ```

 - `"defaultOnly"` is similar to `"default"` except for the following:
   * Named imports are forbidden.
 If such an import is encountered, Rollup throws an error even in `es` and `system` formats.
-That way it is ensure that the `es` version of the code is able to import non-builtin CommonJS modules in Node correctly.
+That way it is ensures that the `es` version of the code is able to import non-builtin CommonJS modules in Node correctly.
   * While namespace reexports `export * from 'external';` are not prohibited, they are ignored and will cause Rollup to display a warning because they would not have an effect if there are no named exports.
   * When a namespace object is generated, Rollup uses a much simpler helper.